CriticalSolutionsNetwork/MEMPolicyManager/README.md

 - The MemPolicyManager module provides a comprehensive set of cmdlets for managing Microsoft Endpoint Manager policies.
 This module allows administrators to perform various tasks such as backing up, importing, exporting, and comparing policies through the Microsoft Graph API.
 It aims to streamline policy management and ensure that configurations are consistent and easily recoverable.
 - The module is a personal project and is not officially supported by Microsoft.
 Use it at your own risk.
 - The project was born out of a lack of native PowerShell cmdlets for easily managing Microsoft Endpoint Manager policies.
-The module aims to fill this gap until Microsoft support is more robust.
+The module aims to fill this gap, and assist me in developing my ability to work with MgGraph.
 - The module was inspired and borrows concepts and code from: https://github.com/microsoft/mggraph-intune-samples/tree/main

 ## Note